joshisaumil/vsd-soc-design-and-planning/README.md

 #### 2. Simplified RTL2GDS flow

-**RTL to GDSII** flow consists of several steps:
+**RTL to GDSII** flow consists of several steps: Synthesis, Floor/Power planning, Plancement, Clock Tree Synthesis, Routing, and Sign off.
-1. Synthesis
-2. Floor/Power planning
-3. Plancement
-4. Clock Tree Synthesis
-5. Routing
-6. Sign off

 **Synthesis**: converts the RTL to a circuit made out of components from the standard cell library.
 The resultant circuit is called the gate level netlist.
 These standard cells have regular layout.